mlibrary/high_level_browse/README.md

 * **hlb** takes one or more callnumbers and returns a text display of the categories associated with them.
-It will stash a copy of the database in `Dir.tmpdir` (e.g., `/tmp/`) if there isn't one there already, and use it on subsequent calls so things aren't so desperately slow.
+It will stash a copy of the database in `Dir.tmpdir` (e.g., `/tmp/` on unix, or something weird under OSX) if there isn't one there already, and use it on subsequent calls so things aren't so desperately slow.

 ```bash